Close cooperation with universities and research institutes

 For example, a Steinmüller SM V burner rated at 12 MWel is being investigated in depth on a burner test facility at the Aioi site in Japan.
 Even though burners of this type are used successfully in many plants and the operating characteristics have been analyzed and optimized by elaborate flow computations, detailed measurement data from a test provides a significantly improved analysis.
 These results on the test stand are therefore used not only to enhance burner operation, but also to refine the flow models and allow dependencies to be quantified more precisely.

-Steinmüller Engineering GmbH shall be VfL Gummersbach's business partner for the upcoming 2018 season.
-This was agreed by Managing Director Dr Hans-Ulrich Thierbach and VfL Gummersbach Sales Director Sebastian Glock.
+Steinmüller Engineering GmbH shall be VfL Gummersbach's business club partner for the upcoming 2019/2020 season.
+This was agreed by managing director Dr Hans-Ulrich Thierbach and VfL Gummersbach sales director Johannes Volk.
 "In Steinmüller Engineering, we have another strong partner in our business network.
 Their aim is not just to use the partnership for networking, but first and foremost for taking care of their employees and building employee loyalty.
 We look forward to continuing our strong partnership."

 Dr Thierbach explains the reasons behind the decision as follows: "As the VfL's next-door neighbour on Steinmüller's Gummersbach site, Steinmüller Engineering is close to VfL in sporting terms as well as location and it is therefore very obvious to me that I wish to support the club in this way too.
 I think the work that is being done here, particularly by all the volunteers, is absolutely exemplary and I'm already looking forward to the new season!"